 As an Associate Professor of History at Holy Cross College and author of 1001 Things Everyone Should Know About Irish American History, we feel this reliable source knows a thing or two!

 In his writings, O’Donnell outlines the meaning of the term.
 He writes, “During the silver and gold rush years in the second half of the 19th century, a number of the most famous and successful miners were of Irish and Irish-American birth.

 “Over time, this association of the Irish with mining fortunes led to the expression ‘luck of the Irish.’
 Of course, it carried with it a certain tone of derision, as if to say, only by sheer luck, as opposed to brains, could these fools succeed.”

-“No dogs, no Irish” – dumb luck opposed to good fortune
+An expression of bad luck – dumb luck as opposed to good fortune

-Some say the term is an insult opposed to extreme good fortune, as it is commonly perceived.
+Some say the term is an insult as opposed to good fortune, as it is commonly perceived.
+It can be used as an ironic expression of bad luck.

 Indeed, during the famine in Ireland (1845 – 1849), there was a mass exodus from the Emerald Isle.
 And although today, the Irish people are considered to be a welcomed bunch, their presence was much less favourable during this time.

 Flocking to countries such as the United States on “coffin ships” – a colloquial term for the tall ships which transported famished people out of the country – other nationalities considered them diseased and plague-ridden.

 During this time, the Irish were not ideal candidates for employment or as tenants.
-If they were to succeed in another country, it was suggested to be a result of dumb luck as opposed to good fortune!
+If they were to succeed in another country, it was suggested to be a result of dumb luck instead of good fortune!

 Leprechaun Irish luck – stemming back to Celtic mythology

 Ireland is a mystical country, and its dynamic ties to Celtic mythology significantly shape its cultural identity.